antononcube/Raku-LLM-Functions/docs/Convert-tests-into-Gherkin-specs_woven.md

 # 1
 # isa-ok llm-configuration(Whatever).Hash, Hash;
+Feature: Check type of `llm-configuration` result

-Feature: Check if LLM configuration is a Hash
+Scenario: Verify `llm-configuration` result is a Hash

-Scenario: Verify if LLM configuration is of type Hash Given the LLM configuration object is of type Whatever When I check the type of LLM configuration
+Given a `Whatever` instance

+When `llm-configuration` is called on the instance

-  Then the type of LLM configuration should be Hash
+Then the result should be a Hash
 ~~~